 Data sharing in a world where Everything's Transaction

-"Data sharing is in INNOPAY's DNA," continues Mariane.
+"Data sharing is in INNOPAY's DNA," says Mariane.
 "We see a world where trusted data exchange is the key to unlocking new business models and reducing costs.
 Companies are presented with a choice about how they see their future.
 They can evolve, adopt a more open outlook, collaborate across their ecosystems, and maximise new opportunities.
 Or they can remain siloed, reject opportunities to share data in trusted environments, and gradually calcify into irrelevance.
 The regulated financial world with e.g. payments and securities is an early manifestation of this ecosystems thinking.
 We believe that digitisation will drive much more of this or we’ll end up in a fragmented services world.
 For transaction services this is not practical and holds back the potential of the digital economy.

 Working together is the way forward